mer-hybris/hadk.sailfishos.org/android.rst

 Throughout this guide we will be referencing your device vendor and device codename, both in scripts and configuration files.

-To get this information if you're not sure, find your device here: `CyanogenMod Devices`_, note down the "Manufacturer" and "Codename" values, which are displayed in the side bar on the right.
+To get this information if you're not sure, find your device here: `CyanogenMod Devices`_, note down the "*Manufacturer*" and "*Codename*" values, which are displayed in the side bar on the right.

 Now run the following commands substituting the obtained information where indicated.